 - Executed on numerous ABB transactions (Wildwood is lead on Marketing) over the past six years

-- Sold out multiple phases of expansion totaling over 4,000 contiguous acres over the past four years which has allowed our partnership to establish a re-connected, holistically managed large landscape for the ABB in a priority conservation area
+- Sold out six phases of expansion totaling over 4,000 contiguous acres over the past six years which has allowed our partnership to establish a re-connected, holistically managed large landscape for the ABB in a priority conservation area

 - Completed multiple research projects on the project site